Trump 'to clear' Keystone XL, Dakota Access pipelines

 Former President Barack Obama rejected TransCanada Corp's Keystone XL oil pipeline in November 2015 after environmentalists campaigned against the project for more than seven years.

-The pipeline would run from Canada to US refineries in the Gulf Coast.
+The pipeline will run from Canada to US refineries in the Gulf Coast.
 The US government needed to approve the pipeline because it crossed the border.

 The $3.8bn Dakota Access Pipeline has also faced opposition.